 Why repackaging of medicines may be of interest to you?

-Pharmaceutical manufacturers often have to replace the information leaflet, to change external package or to repackage their products for a different market due to amended labelling requirements, defective labelling of manufactured products, or when they are out of stock for particular market (in case of manufacturing problems or unexpected rise in sales).
-Then it is essential to get a quick and high-quality service, avoid extra costs related to the dispatch of medicines for repackaging back to the factory.
-This helps to save time and money.
+Pharmaceutical manufacturers are often faced with changes in repackaging.
+Frequently there are necessities – to replace the information leaflet, to change external package or to repackage manufactured products for a different market due to amended labelling requirements as well as defective products labelling.
+Every once in a while products get out of stock for particular market (in case of manufacturing problems or unexpected rise in sales).
+Then it is essential to get a prompt and high–quality service, avoid extra costs related to the dispatch of medicines for repackaging back to the factory.
+This helps to save both time and money.

-In January 2012, ENTAFARMA was granted a Manufacturing licence for repackaging of medicines, import from the third countries and batch release.
-We started our repackaging services with a single customer, however today we already have more than 10 manufacturers using our services.
+In 2012 ENTAFARMA was granted a Manufacturing licence for repackaging of medicines, import from third countries and batch release services.
+With the growing needs of our partners in 2019 additionally we started providing drug serialization service.
 Our company’s operations are in line with the highest quality standards.
-The GMP certificate that we posses as well as audits carried out by our customers, well-known pharmaceutical producers such as Astellas Pharma Europe, Fresenius Kabi, Johnson & Johnson, Novartis Consumer Health, Sandoz Pharmaceuticals, Stada and etc. prove that we are the right partners.
-From the start of repackaging Entafarma has already repacked more than 1.7 million packages of medicinal products.
+The FMD requirement, GMP certificate, that we possess, as well as audits carried out by our partners, well-known pharmaceutical producers such as Astellas Pharma Europe, Fresenius Kabi, Johnson & Johnson, MSD, Novartis Consumer Health, Sandoz, Sanofi, Stada, Teva and etc. prove that we are the right partner.
+ENTAFARMA already repackages and serializes over 4 million packages per year.

-We are happy to offer our customers a quick, high quality and inexpensive repackaging service and we would like to invite you to use it.
+We are happy to offer our customers quick, high quality and inexpensive repackaging services and we would like to invite You to use it.

 Unsorted and poorly managed waste packages in a few decades can make Lithuania one big dump.